ffraenz/redoid/README.md

 #### setLoopQueue

-If set to `true` completed animations will be readded to the end of the animation queue.
+If set to `true` completed animations will be readded to the end of the animation queue resulting in a never-ending animation loop.

 ```javascript
 dioder.setLoopQueue(loopQueue);